Gathering & Processing Segment

-North Texas includes the Chico gathering system in the Fort Worth Basin, which gathers gas from the Barnett Shale and Marble Falls plays for processing at the Chico plant.
+North Texas includes the Chico gathering system in the Fort Worth Basin, which gathers gas from the Barnett Shale and Marble Falls plays for processing at the Chico plant with a processing capacity of 265 MMcf/d.
 The system consists of approximately 4,700 miles of pipelines gathering wellhead natural gas.
-The Chico plant has a processing capacity of 265 MMcf/d.